Healthy Barbecues

 Plan your menu

-- Once you have a good idea of the number of attendees and any special dietary requirements, you can plan your menu.
-Planning in advance will save you time and money, as you can shop according to a set budget and ingredients list.
+- Planning in advance will save you time and money, as you can shop to a budget and ingredients list.

 Step 02